socodes/Personal-Website/README.md

 # Personal-Website

-This repository contains my own portfolio website.
-I used React.js to build and it is served on https://mdidin-portfolio.herokuapp.com
+##This repository contains my own portfolio website.
+##I used React.js to build
+##It is served on https://mdidin-portfolio.herokuapp.com